mirzafahad/mirzafahad.github.io/_posts/2021-02-22-wifi-rouge-access-point-part2.md

 In Ubuntu, the wireless interface name consists of the mac address.
 In Kali Linux, your WiFi adapter might show up as `wlan0`.

 ### Step-4: Switch Wireless Interface into Monitor Mode
 To sniff WiFi packets we will have to change your adapter's mode into **Monitor** mode (default: **Managed**).
 And for that, we will use another command-line tool, `iwconfig`.
-It is similar to ifconfig but is dedicated to the wireless interfaces.
-It is used to set the parameters of the network interface which are specific to the wireless operation (for example the frequency).
+It is similar to ifconfig but is used to set the parameters of the network interface which are specific to the wireless operation (for example the frequency).
 If you execute `iwconfig` on the terminal it will show some specific parameters of your adapter:

 ![iwconfig](/img/wifi/iwconfig.png){: .center-block :}